shilpita-nag/spring-boot-skeletal-app/README.md

 [Spring Initializr](https://start.spring.io/) to generate the base for our project

 ### Step 2:
 Make sure dependencies spring-boot-starter and spring-boot-starter-web are added.
-These are useful for REST-style Web Application development
+These are useful for REST-style Web Application development.

+<b><u>The spring-boot-starter-web bring in the following main dependencies:</b></u>\
+Spring boot configuration stuff.\
+Spring web mvc components.\
+Embedded Tomcat 9.0.53.\
+Slf4j logback for logging.\
+Snakeyaml for external YAML properties.\
+Jackson 2.x for JSON binding.